Lustre Configuration

 or by usinglfs migrate

 to change an existing file’s stripe count; however, these actions are very much discouraged.
-Users should use the system defaults except in rare cases.
+You should use the system defaults except in rare cases.

 PFL Implementation Details: